-This Brew Monday, 16 January, Samaritans is reminding everyone to reach out for a cuppa and a catch-up with the people you care about.
+This Brew Monday, 16 January, Samaritans reminded everyone to reach out for a cuppa and a catch-up with the people you care about.

 Why 'Brew Monday'?